Skyz03/Testomonial-Slider/README.md

 ## Overview
 This was one of the unique new challenge I completed recently via using JS for the funtionality of the site.
+Likely the use of JS function.

 ### The challenge